707jOrtiz/search/README.md

 # search

+## A front-end for Google Search, Google Image Search, and Google Advanced Search

-## Google clone for Harvard's CS50W
+### First assignment for Harvard's CS50W